Snigg-Phil/SNIGGSMARTTEST/docs/automatic-phase-switching.md

                         Screenshot dialogue for activating phase switching
                      ](/images/config-example-phase-switching.png)

-You can also configure the time for phase switching that the Snigg Snigg Smart Charger waits at a charging current of 0 A so that the car can process the switchover.
+You can also configure the time for phase switching that the Snigg Smart Charger waits at a charging current of 0 A so that the car can process the switchover.
 You can also specify whether you want to simulate "unplugging" the charging plug.
 Some cars find this better, others interpret it as an error. **We would be pleased to hear how this works with your vehicle model.**

 If you do not require phase switching, you can also use relay 2 to switch 230V (!) devices.
 You can enable this function here and then control the relay using Modbus or Charging Manager outputs.
 Please note that only one relay can be switched at a time, i.e. relay 2 switches off when relay 1 (to enable charging) is active.